amimul1/FLD-generator/README.md

-## How to Generate FLD2 (Formal Logic Deduction Diverse) Corpus
+## How to Generate FLDx2 (Formal Logic Deduction Diverse) Corpus
-We create 100k examples of FLD2 using the generation script `./scripts/create_corpus.py`, which generates a corpus based on the design specified by the option values.
+We create 100k examples of FLDx2 using the generation script `./scripts/create_corpus.py`.
-We recommend to parallelize the run, as the computation is large, roughly estimated as a few thousand CPU hours for 100,000 examples.
+We recommend to parallelize the run, as the computation is large, roughly estimated as a few thousand CPU hours.

 1. Create 95k examples with less diverse natural language expressions:
 ```console